nemmusu/domain-screenshoter/README.md

 ![CLI Screenshot](img/cli.png)

 You will see:
-- **Processed domains / total**: how many domains have been handled out of the total.
+- **Processed websites / total**: how many websites have been handled out of the total.
 - **Screenshots OK / total**: how many screenshots succeeded.
 - **Requests / batch**: how many requests have been performed in the current VPN batch.

-When all domains are processed, or if you cancel, the current session is saved.
-If domains fail, you can choose to retry them with a fresh VPN connection.
+When all websites are processed, or if you cancel, the current session is saved.
+If websites fail, you can choose to retry them with a fresh VPN connection.

 ## Resume & Retry

-If any domains fail due to timeouts or errors, they are marked in the session file.
+If any websites fail due to timeouts or errors, they are marked in the session file.
 Upon restart, you can pick up where you left off or start over.
-The script will also prompt you to retry failed domains at the end.
+The script will also prompt you to retry failed websites at the end.

 ## Cookie Consent Handling